Vasundhra-Gupta/SDS/README.md

 ## 💡 Overview
 **EduSupport** is a comprehensive AI-driven platform designed to help economically weaker students overcome financial barriers to education.
 The platform connects *needy students* with *donors*, offers *scholarship and loan guidance*, enables *secure fund distribution*, and integrates *emotional & career support* to minimize dropouts and maximize student success.

-**EduSupport follows a modern 3-tier architecture.
-The frontend, built in React with Vite, interacts with an Express.js backend.
-The server handles business logic, authentication, academic data processing, and AI interactions using the Gemini API.
+EduSupport follows a modern 3-tier architecture.
+The frontend, built in React with Vite, interacts with an Express.js bacjend.
+The server handles business logic, authentication , academic data prpcessing, and AI interactions using the Gemini API.
 All data is stored securely in a MongoDB database.
-Donations are processed via GPay or UPI, ensuring secure transactions.**
+Donations are processed via GPay or UPI, ensuring secure transactions.

 ---

 ## 🎯 Mission